-Objectives of the School of Medicine are to provide quality medical education, to address problems of health care delivery in rural areas and to develop education approximately half of the building's programs throughout West Texas emphasizing primary health care.
+Objectives of the School of Medicine are to provide quality medical education, to address problems of health care delivery in rural areas and to develop education programs throughout West Texas emphasizing primary health care.

-Medicine formally opened in August of a health sciences campus at 1972 with a freshman class of 36 and Texas Tech. junior class of 25.
+Texas Tech University School of Medicine formally opened in August 1972 with a freshman class of 36 and Tech. junior class of 25.
 Admission of students was accomplished in a record-setting 23 months from initiation of planning to implementation of programs.
 More common start-up periods range from four to eight years.